fatso83/supporting-code/trusted-tests/README.md

 ### Removing uses `Thread.sleep` in favor of a injectable clock
 This is a powerful technique to show and control time-dependant tests

+### Ensuring architectural rules using ArchUnit
+If you need to ensure no rogue uses of forbidden methods arise that will compromise your pure One Clock To Rule Them All architecture, this is it.

+### Using Awaitility to await some condition when you cannot touch the code
+Some times you might not be allowed to touch the code and refactor for whatever reason.
+Then some slow E2E test might be the only option.
+For that Awaitility is your friend.